sukritishuk/ML_ZoomCamp_Article/README.md

 Some deep learning-based techniques include **Long-short term memory(LSTM)**.

-For analyzing Amazon stock time series I have used the following Time Series Analyysis techniques:-
+For analyzing Amazon stock time series I used the following Time Series Analysis techniques:-

-* **Autoregressive Integrated Moving Average (ARIMA)** -
+**Autoregressive Integrated Moving Average (ARIMA)** -
     * It is used to predict the future values of a time series using its past values and forecast errors.
     * Very popular statistical method for time series forecasting and capable of predicting short-term share market movements.
     * We can also implement an ARIMA model using the SARIMAX model class from statsmodels.